hzi-bifo/AMR_benchmarking/README.md

     - Finally, you need to install pytorch in the `multi_torch_env` manually.
 To install pytorch compatible with your CUDA version, please fellow this instruction: https://pytorch.org/get-started/locally/.
 Our code was tested with pytorch v1.7.1, with CUDA Version 10.1 and 11.0 .

 - Memory requirement: Some procedures require extremely large memory.
-Aytan-Aktug multi-species model (adaptation version) feature building needs ~370G memory.
-Other ML software needs up to 80G memory, depending on the number of CPU and which species-antibiotic combination.
+Aytan-Aktug multi-species model (adapted version) feature-building procedure needs ~370G memory.
+Other ML software needs up to 80G memory, depending on the number of CPUs and the specific species-antibiotic combination.

-- Disk storage requirement: Some procedures generate extremely large intermediate files, although they are deleted once the procedures generate feature files.
-E.g. PhenotypeSeeker (adaptation version) needs up to the magnitude of 10T depending on the data set size of the species running, which will be deleted automatically.
+- Disk storage requirement: Some procedures generate extremely large intermediate files, although they are deleted once finished.
+E.g. PhenotypeSeeker(adapted version) needs the most disk storage, which is up to the magnitude of 10T depending on the species.

 ## <a name="input"></a>Input file